How do car title loans work? Car title loans work differently in each state which means there is no simple answer to

 Where you live will determine how your car title loan works.
-Some states have 30 day loans, others monthly term loans.
+Some states have 30 day loans, others monthly installment loans.
 Additionally, not all states allow title loans, so for some they may not be an option.

 Check the title loan laws in your state, the link opens a map that shows the states that allow title loans with a summary of restrictions in each state.
 Once you find out whether or not car title loans are available in your state you can figure out if one is right for you.

-For simplicity, we are going to explain how the two main types of car title loans work: Monthly term loans and Single payment loans.
+For simplicity, we are going to explain how the two main types of car title loans work: Monthly installment loans and Single payment loans.

 How do Different Types of Title Loans work?

 These loans are structured very differently and it is important to understand the differences between these two types of loans.
 The state you live in will dictate the type of car title loan available to you.

 Single Payment Car Title Loans:

 Some states have single payment car title loans.
 These car title loans work similar to payday loans in that you borrow a fixed amount and repay the entire loan plus a fee at the end of the loan period.

 You must repay the entire loan in one lump sum plus any fees.
 These types of loans are available in Alabama, Georgia, Idaho, Missouri, Nevada, New Hampshire, and New Mexico.

 Single payment loans are generally more difficult to repay and usually have very high interest rates.
 In some states, interest is capped but fees are permitted.

 Single Payment Loan Challenges